NEST-Protocol/NEST-Docs/README.md

 |polygon|0MATIC|
 |KCC|0KCS|

-#### TriggeredPrice and LastPrice
+#### Triggered Price and Last Price

-triggeredPrice may be delayed by one price compared to lastPrice.
+Triggered Price may be delayed by one price compared to lastPrice.
 In most cases, they are the same.
-It depends on the offer density. triggeredPrice requires less gas consumption, lastPrice must have the latest price, but has higher gas consumption.
+It depends on the offer density.
+Triggered Price requires less gas consumption, lastPrice must have the latest price, but has higher gas consumption.

 <img src="https://github.com/NEST-Protocol/NEST-Docs/raw/main/Image/NEST7.png?raw=true" alt="" width="500">

-#### Price token and Price token unit
+#### Price Token and Price Token Unit

 All prices in the documentation are in 2000 USDT, which is not fixed.
 Each channel has its own Price token and Price token unit, please check it before calling.

-<a href="https://channel.nestprotocol.org/" target="_blank">Channel Information-Website</a>
+<a href="https://channel.nestprotocol.org/" target="_blank">Channel Information Website</a>

-<a href="https://etherscan.io/address/0xE544cF993C7d477C7ef8E91D28aCA250D135aa03#readProxyContract" target="_blank">Read channel information from the contract</a>
+<a href="https://etherscan.io/address/0xE544cF993C7d477C7ef8E91D28aCA250D135aa03#readProxyContract" target="_blank">Read Channel Information from the Contract</a>

 <img src="https://github.com/NEST-Protocol/NEST-Docs/raw/main/Image/NEST6.png?raw=true" alt="" width="500">

-#### Web display prices
+#### Web Display Prices

 web shows 1 ETH = 2500 USDT, get ETH price data as 800000000000000000(decimals 18), which means 2000 USDT = 0.8 ETH.
 Web converted to show.